Palestinians in Israeli custody: "Terrorists" versus "prisoners of war"

 In July 2003, the International Federation for Human Rights (FIDH) reported that "Israel does not recognize Palestinian prisoners as having the status of prisoners of war."
-The prisoners are instead treated as politically motivated criminals or terrorists, and either charged with terrorist offences or violent crimes or administratively detained without charge.
+The prisoners are instead treated as politically motivated criminals or terrorists, and either charged with terrorist offences, violent crimes, or administratively detained without charge.

-It has been argued by supporters of the Palestinian cause that according to the Geneva Conventions, Palestinians who are members of armed resistance organizations should be entitled to prisoner of war status and not called terrorists.
+It has been argued by pro-Palestinian supporters that according to the Geneva Conventions, Palestinians who are members of armed resistance organizations should be entitled to prisoner of war status and not called terrorists.